dmachlanski/iads-summer-school-causality-2021/slides/slides.md

   * CI helps ML with OOD generalisation (domain adaptation)
 * Assumptions are important and must be considered in applications

+## Acknowledgements
+This course builds heavily on the materials from *Introduction to Machine Learning for Causal Analysis Using Observational Data* online course, delivered on June 22-23 2021 by Professor Paul Clarke, Dr Spyros Samothrakis and Damian Machlanski.

 ## References

 \footnotesize